 Although these are the two main types of IPOs, it can be categorized further based on how a company decides to go public.

-Ways to Go Public
+Types of IPOs: Different Ways to Go Public

 Companies choose an IPO method based on multiple factors, with market conditions being one of the most important.
 There is no one right way, and each company will pick what works best for them.